Tulsa Golden Hurricane men's basketball: NCAA tournament results

+NCAA tournament seeding history

+The NCAA began seeding the NCAA Division I men's basketball tournament with the 1979 edition.
+The 64-team field started in 1985, which guaranteed that a championship team had to win six games.

 NIT Results

+The Golden Hurricane have two NIT championships, in 1981 and 2001.

 CBI results

 The Golden Hurricane were champions of the 2008 College Basketball Invitational, which was the inaugural tournament.

 Conferences

 Tulsa has been a member of a variety of conferences over its history.
 With Oklahoma and Oklahoma State, the Oklahoma Collegiate Conference was formed for the 1914–1915 season.
 Tulsa would participate in this conference for fifteen years, with occasional breaks.
 In 1929, the program co-founded the Big Four Conference, which lasted five seasons.

 The University of Tulsa joined the Missouri Valley Conference in 1934.
 Tulsa remained a member of the MVC until 1996, when it joined the Western Athletic Conference for the 1996–1997 season.
 While a member of the WAC, it was at various times in both the Mountain and Pacific Division.
 Tulsa joined Conference USA with the 2005–2006 season.
 For the 2014–2015 season, the Golden Hurricane joined the American Athletic Conference.

 Arenas

 Tulsa currently plays in the Reynolds Center, an 8,355-capacity on-campus arena adjacent to Skelly Field at H. A. Chapman Stadium.
 The Reynolds Center was completed in 1998.
 The student section is known as the Storm Front, and is known in the current year for members of the TU Chapter of Beta Upsilon Chi, who carry shields and wear various animal masks during opponent free throws.
 Efforts are made by the coaching staff through frequent e-mails to encourage attendance and creativity from the student body.
 Previously, the Golden Hurricane had played off-campus, using the Tulsa Convention Center from the mid 1976–77 season on.
 Before the Convention Center, the team played at the Expo Square Pavilion from the 1947–48 season.
 In the early years of the program, the team played at various area high schools and in smaller on-campus gymnasiums.